alepoptosis/alepoptosis.github.io/_posts/2020-06-30-running-netlogo-on-a-condor-cluster.md

 This is probably the most critical decision you will have to make in this process.
 You will have noticed that BehaviorSpace offers the option of scheduling a specific number of runs for each experiment, called repetitions.
 Say you want to run your model 100 times to check for variation, you have two main options:

 **Option 1 - Schedule 100 repetitions through BehaviorSpace and Queue 1 job on Condor:** this is the **slow but tidy** way of doing things, as each machine in the cluster will only pick up one job, meaning that one machine will have to run the 100 repetitions.
-Unless you're working from a toaster, this is probably going to take about long as your own computer would have taken, but at least you retain access to it.
+Unless you’re working from a toaster, this is definitely going to take longer than your own computer would have taken, but at least you retain access to it.
 The positive aspect of choosing this option is that Condor will produce a **single output file**, in which the 100 runs will already be correctly labelled.

 ### Example of a single file output (3 runs, 2 steps each)
 ```